 On Cesar Chavez Day this year, we can think about the large and growing Latino community in the United States.
 The 2010 Census reports that Latinos now comprise roughly 1/6 of the American population, and more than 1/3 of the population in California.
 This is the youngest and fastest-growing population in America today, and they are severely underrepresented in the top levels of politics, education, and the economy.
 The civil rights map is at least as complicated as at any time in American history, but not less important or urgent.
 (The struggle about the DREAM Act is reminiscent of the debate about Voting Rights 45 years ago.)
 The future of American Latinos is very much the future of America.

-And Chavez saw the civil rights struggle as a labor campaign.
+And Chavez saw the civil rights struggle as a labor issue.
 When Chavez and Huerta started their campaign, nearly one third of Americans were represented by unions.
 The percentage now is now just about 10 percent, and less in the private sector.

 And public sector workers, even if represented by unions aren’t doing so well.
 The ongoing conflict in Wisconsin is all about weakening unions that are already making very large concessions on wages and pensions.
 The campaign in Wisconsin is part of a larger national effort, which is playing out in Indiana, Ohio, Florida, and elsewhere.
 Even in states where anti-union forces are weaker, state employees face lay-offs, wage cuts, and increased health and pension costs.